 The first MBA cohort will begin classes September 5, utilizing an online format with one residency in Philadelphia per semester.
 Interested applicants should visit eastern.edu/social-impact to learn more.

 Eastern University is a Christian university enrolling approximately 3,300 students in its undergraduate, graduate, professional, seminary and international programs.
-The University’s main campus located in the western suburbs of Philadelphia at 1300 Eagle Road in St. Davids, PA.
+The University’s main campus is located in the western suburbs of Philadelphia at 1300 Eagle Road in St. Davids, PA.
 Eastern’s core values of faith, reason and justice are woven into all of its educational programs.
-For more information visit eastern.edu or contact Kelly Goddard: email@example.com.
+For more information visit eastern.edu or contact Kelly Goddard: firstname.lastname@example.org.